 During the aging process, the cheese wheels are turned and rubbed regularly to develop a natural rind.
 No herbs are used to hide its flavour and no preservatives simplify its aging process.
 When finished, the sweet subtle flavours of the pasture grass and clovers, the health of the soil and the fresh Kootenay mountain air can be detected in this flavourful, hand-crafted cheese.
 An additional they also produce their Kootenay Meadows grass based, organic dairy products.

 What began as a hobby of painting old crates found at yard sales to use as planters, has moved into selling them in their store and online.
 This endeavour has allowed Chad and his family the freedom that self-employment offers.
-The ability to be creative with new designs and ideas every day, but still having family time and enjoying all that the Kootenays, specifically the Creston Valley has to offer.
+The ability to be creative with new designs and ideas every day, but still having family time and enjoying all that the Kootenays, specifically the Creston Valley & now Nelson has to offer.

 The Beanpod produces chocolate and make chocolate products from small batches of directly imported cacao beans, and happily sacrifices modern speed for old fashioned quality and freshness.
 They adhere to the purity of traditional practices and consequently it takes an average of five days to make each batch of fresh chocolate.
 These time intensive processes allow them to maximize flavour and develop texture to provide customers with a greater tasting experience!